cmkobel/tabseq/README.md

 Many great data tools work well with tab-separated files.
 The fasta format though requires specialized tools.
 Tasks as simple as measuring the length of records (could be contigs or genes) in a fasta file requires specialized tools like awk, bioawk, biopython etc. Data scientists will be proficient in arranging content in tabulated file formats, so why don't we apply these skills on our sequence files instead of learning all these extra tools just to work with sequence data? - Sequences are -after all- just data like anything else that we tend to put into a tabular format.

 ## R and tidyverse
 Working with sequences in a tabular format comes with some series pros.
-As this is mainly an R-package intended to be imported together with tidyverse, working with sequences in the tabseq opens up to use the column operations and string operations that tidyverse is optimized to work on.
+As this is mainly an R-package intended to be imported together with tidyverse, working with sequences in the tabseq opens up to use the column operations and string operations that tidyverse does so well.

-For instance you can use stringr::sub_str() to extract parts of a sequence.
-You can use dplyr::filter and left_join to filter and join individual genes from different samples or species: For instance, you could use dplyr::inner_join to get the core genes from a set of species.
+For instance you can use stringr::sub_str() to extract parts of a sequence, think genes inside a chromosome.
+You can use dplyr::filter and left_join to filter and join individual genes from different samples or species based on database lookups: For instance, you could use dplyr::inner_join to get the core genes from a set of species.
 This, you could of course also do with a GFF file, but here you have the option to take the sequences along, and make concatenations, reverse_complements, GC_measurements right off the bat.

 The concept is very simple, and hopefully you will find it to be powerful as well.